-Convolutional Neural Networks expect and preserve the spatial relationship between pixels by learning internal feature representations using small squares of input data.
-Feature are learned and used across the whole image, allowing for the objects in the images to be shifted or translated in the scene and still detectable by the network.
+Convolutional neural networks expect and preserve the spatial relationship between pixels by learning internal feature representations using small squares of input data.
+Features are learned and used across the whole image, allowing the objects in the images to be shifted or translated in the scene but still detectable by the network.

-It is this reason why the network is so useful for object recognition in photographs, picking out digits, faces, objects and so on with varying orientation.
+This is why the network is so useful for object recognition in photographs, picking out digits, faces, objects, and so on with varying orientations.